ROSC of Galveston County

 This is your chance to be a part of something bigger and make a difference in your community.

-Prevention, Education, Awareness, Strategic Planning, Education, Law Enforcement or Care, Safety and Judicial Systems, Spiritual, Mental, and Physical Health Providers, Organizations, for-profit or non-profit, and Community Service Providers: Stakeholders that make up your community
+Prevention, Education, Awareness, Strategic Planning, Education, Law Enforcement or Care, Safety and Judicial Systems, Spiritual, Mental, and Physical Health Providers, Organizations, for-profit or non-profit, and Community Service Providers:

 We all collaborate to provide solutions for Galveston County and beyond, and expand throughout the surrounding areas!